 Subdivision (a) states the basic requirement that when submitting any application or report for which an applicant is required to submit a driver license or identification card, or the number from a driver license or identification card, a copy of the applicant's driver license or identification card shall also be submitted.
-This subdivision is necessary to inform applicants that a copy of the applicant's driver license or identification card is required as part of the application or report.
+This subdivision is necessary to inform applicants that a copy of the applicant's driver license or identification or report.